jumashafara/django-mailer/README.md

 # Django Mailer

-This project helped me practice how to send emails in django.
+This project helped me practice how to send emails in Django and Gmail.